matthew-hale/note/readme.md

 + Uses the PARA system for tags and interfacing
 + Notes are plain text - markdown makes for easy rendering
 + Displays all tags hierarchically according to PARA
-+ Interacts with a git repository, allowing semi-automatic commit & push to upstream

 ## Roadmap